-Bill's completed Worksheet A is shown on the next page.
+Bill's completed Worksheet A is shown later.
 To complete line 3, he used Table 2 at the bottom of the worksheet and found that 310 is the number in the second column opposite the age range that includes 122 (his and Kathy's combined ages).
 Bill keeps a copy of the completed worksheet for his records.
 It will help him (and Kathy, if she survives him) figure the taxable amount of the annuity in later years.